-- The structure does not exceed 15' in height
+- The structure does not exceed 15 feet in height.

-- The structure does not occupy more than 50% of the required setback area
+- The structure does not occupy more than 50 percent of the required setback area.

-- The structure will not be located within 10' of a street right of way, access easement, or private road
+- The structure will not be located within 10 feet of a street right of way, access easement or private road.

-- The structure must comply with applicable sections of the construction codes related to exterior wall and opening fire protection, as well as limitations on projections
+- The structure complies with applicable sections of the construction codes related to exterior wall and opening fire protection, as well as limitations on projections.

-- The structure may not be located within a front-yard setback
+- The structure is not located within a front-yard setback.

-- The structure may not be located within any setback or buffer required by LUC 20.25H.035
+- The structure is not located within any setback or buffer required by LUC 20.25H.035.

 In most cases, accessory structures may not be built over utility easements (e.g., power, water, sanitary sewer, storm sewer, telecommunications) without written permission from the owner of the easement.
 If you have easements on your property, you should research them to see what allowances and restrictions apply.